India Probiotics Market Size, Share, Trends and Forecast by Product Type, Distribution Channel, and Region, 2026-2034

 • Yakult Danone India Pvt.
 Ltd.

-• November 2024: Sova Health unveiled a new customized gut health product, the Sova X, that is formulated according to each individual’s microbiota.
-Sova X provides a subscription-based service that utilizes innovative robotic compounding technologies to develop customized probiotic formulations suited to each user's unique gut needs in order to enable people to boost their gut wellness with tailored solutions.
+• November 2024: Sova Health unveiled SOVA-X, Asia's first personalized probiotic solution, offering customized gut health support based on individual microbiome analysis.
+The subscription-based service utilizes innovative robotic compounding technologies to develop tailored probiotic formulations suited to each user's unique gut profile.

-• November 2024: MilkyMist, a manufacturer of dairy products based in Tamil Nadu, established a partnership with SIG and AnaBio Technologies to pioneer the first probiotic buttermilk in the world that is packaged in aseptic carton packs and has a long shelf life.
-This revolutionary innovation, which was presented at Gulfood Manufacturing 2024 in Dubai, marks a significant milestone in the beverage sector by enabling the very first integration of probiotics into shelf-stable beverages in aseptic packaging.
+• November 2024: MilkyMist, a Tamil Nadu-based dairy manufacturer, partnered with SIG and AnaBio Technologies to pioneer the world's first probiotic buttermilk packaged in aseptic carton packs with extended shelf life.
+This innovation was presented at Gulfood Manufacturing 2024 in Dubai, enabling probiotic integration into shelf-stable beverage formats.

 India Probiotics Market Report Scope: